prdoyle/bosk/docs/USERS.md

 They can be created in three ways:
 1. The `Path.parse` method accepts a slash-delimited path string.
 The segments of the path must be URL-encoded.
 2. The `Path.of` method accepts a sequence of segment strings.
 The segments are not URL-encoded.
-3. The `Path.then` method extends a path with additional trailing segments.
+3. The `Path.then` method extends a path with additional trailing segments, also not URL-encoded.

 For example, the following three `Path` objects are identical:
 - `Path.parse("/media/films/Star%20Wars")`